yeahChibyke/yc-multi-token-yield-farming/README.md

 [How to fix it]
 ```

->NOTE: Coded PoC is required for High and Medium issues
+>NOTE❗: Coded PoC is required for High and Medium issues

 ## Deliverables